Effortless posture……finding your spine.

 Good posture is effortless.
 No, this isn’t a typo; it’s the truth.
 And the key to effortless posture is to find a way to let your spine support you.
 Our spines are designed with natural curves that support us during all weight bearing activities.
 Unfortunately, sometimes our ideas about finding “good posture” causes us to try and change the natural curves of our spines.
 The result?
-Abnormal alignment, muscle imbalances, back and neck pain.
+Abnormal alignment, muscle imbalances, joint pain, and joint dysfunction.

 So, how can we find the natural curves of our spine?
-Try this simple movement exploration based on The Feldenkrais Method(R).
+By learning how to find the natural curves of our spines so that the force of gravity goes through our spine and our bones in a way that supports our skeleton and doesn’t strain our neck, back, hips, knees, ankles, and feet.
+This simple movement exploration is an example of the movement lessons from my book, “Forever Fit and Flexible: Feeling Fabulous at Fifty and Beyond.”
 It’s important to move slowly, carefully, and with a spirit of interest and curiosity.
-Remember, in Feldenkrais(R) lessons, there is no right or wrong, good or bad; just opportunities to learn.
+In the “Forever Fit and Flexible Program,” there is no right or wrong, good or bad; just opportunities to learn.

 2).
 Very, very slowly and gently begin to rock your pelvis forward and backward on the chair.
 You are moving from your pelvis, not your chest.
 Notice how you rock more forward on your sit bones, and then more backward on your sit bones.
 Do this several times, slowly, carefully, and with a sense of curiosity.
 Notice how the pressure of your sit bones change against your chair.
 Pause and rest.